dillionmegida/dillionmegida.com/src/pages/p/how-to-configure-meta-tags-in-react-app-dynamically/index.md

 </html>
 ```

-This is the head tag configuration which all pages (as configured with [react-router-dom](https://npmjs.com/packages/react-router-dom) or any client-side routing package) would have.
+This is the head tag configuration that all pages (as configured with [react-router-dom](https://npmjs.com/package/react-router-dom) or any client-side routing package) would have.
 What I mean is, '/about' and '/contact' routes would have a `title` tag with 'React App'

 ### When to use